MetalES/Project-Zelda/README.md

 # Solarus : Project Zelda

 ->Current build<- : Unplayable, scripts missing
+There is a lot of stuffs not uploaded on the GIT, I wanna keep them safely before the release of the demo.
+(Approx. Summer 2016)
+You will find some basic stuffs here and there though.

 Don't ask me to fix the git if the file you downloaded provide errors in your quest, they'll be automatically fixed, patience is the key.